 enjoyed this post? please consider sharing.

 Hi!
-I’m Suger; Chief Blogger at Suger Coat It.
-Blogging since 1901; love a casual ootd, taking photos + writing about things that irk or inspire me.
-I love wine and cheese, long days in the sun at the beach and spending time with my family.
-I make stuff for the internet.
-Which means I take photos, create content, write copy and devise social media plans for personal brands, small businesses and bloggers.
+I’m Melissa Walker Horn.
+Around here, they call me Suger.
+I’m the Chief Blogger and doer of all the things here at Suger Coat It.
+Blogging since 1901; I love a casual ootd, taking photos, and writing about things that irk or inspire me.
+I love wine and cheese, long days at the beach and spending time with my family.
+I make stuff for the internet over at Chalkboard Digital.
 You know, living the sweet life.

 How great does this look?
 I accidentally went green once – thanks to chlorine at the UCS pool mixing with my blonde highlights & me being too lazy to shampoo it out.
 I didn’t even notice it was green – I hardly ever look in a mirror.
 It took my daughter to point it out.